 I graduated with a first class BSc in Marine Biology from the University of Plymouth in 2003.
 I moved to St Andrews in 2004 to start a NERC-funded PhD project, under the supervision of Prof. Ian Johnston FRSE, investigating the molecular and cellular mechanisms underlying phenotypic plasticity during muscle development in Atlantic salmon.
-I gained a love for salmonid genomes and the evolutionary complexity a duplicated genome brings to the table.
+I gained a love for salmonids and the complexity that duplicated genomes brings to evolution.
 After gaining a PhD in 2008, I stayed on in St Andrews for post-doctoral positions before moving to the University of Aberdeen in Jan 2013 as a Lecturer.
-I was promoted to Senior Lecturer in 2015 and to a Readership position in Aug 2018.
-In Oct 2018 I moved to my current role at the Roslin Institute, University of Edinburgh, where I am a Group Leader and Reader.
+I was promoted to Senior Lecturer in 2015 and to a Readership in Aug 2018.
+In Oct 2018 I moved to my current role at the Roslin Institute, University of Edinburgh, where I am a Group Leader.

-Outside work , I am involved in a life-long collaboration with Ruth Macqueen (#legend), with the overarching objective to raise our two children - I enjoy running, coaching junior footie and the odd dram of fine whisky.
+Outside work , I am involved in a life-long collaboration with Ruth Macqueen (#legend), with the overarching objective to raise our two children - I enjoy running and the odd dram of fine whisky.